gmc-code/PC-microbit-micropython/docs/breadboards/Edge_Connector.rst

 ----

 | The microbit in the edge connector is facing up.
-| The jumper wires in the photo have been connected in the back row of pins marked 0, 1 and 2 and the ground connection marked 0V.
+| The female to male jumper wires in the photo have been connected in the back row of pins marked 0, 1 and 2 and the ground connection marked 0V.
 | Each microbit pin has 2 pins on the edge connector for jumper wires to plug onto.
+The female end is placed over the pins that stick up.
 | The 0V ground pin of the microbit has 4 pins on the edge connector to connect to.
 | Devices that are connected via the breadboard will usually have jumpers from pin 0, 1 or 2, with the circuit completed via the ground 0V pin.